elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/install-ingress.md

     helm repo update
     ```

-## Install ingress-nginx
+### Install ingress-nginx

-1. We have used this file for values:

-    In this example we will store this file as values.yaml
-    > **Note:** For a complete set of options see the [upstream documentation here](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx#values)
+We provide two main scenarios of how clients connect to the cluster.
+The configuration file, `values.yaml`, must reflect the correct scenario.
+For a complete set of options see the [upstream documentation here](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx#values).

-     ```yaml
-      controller:
-        kind: DaemonSet
-        metrics:
-          enabled: true
-        service:
-          enabled: true
-        ingressClassResource:
-          default: true
-        publishService:
-          enabled: false
-      defaultBackend:
-        enabled: true
-     ```

-    Scenario if the cluster has a WAF or other proxy in front of the Load Balancer.
+>**NOTE**: Whitelisting IPs is achieved by specifying `loadBalancerSourceRanges` (see below).

+1. Provide the correct configuration file for your scenario

+      **Customer connects directly to the Ingress:**

      ```yaml
       controller:
         kind: DaemonSet